 What is the first step in bringing a privacy claim?

 This will depend on the urgency of the matter.
 If a breach is imminent then the priority will be to try and prevent it from occurring.
 This might require a legal notice/request and/or an urgent application for an injunction (see our webpage here).
 An interim injunction can be granted until trial if the Court is satisfied that the claimant is likely to succeed at trial.
 An interim injunction can also bind third parties who are aware of the order’s existence.

 If a privacy breach has already taken place then you can instruct us to prepare a Pre-Action Protocol Letter of Claim.
 To do this we will need to review the material complained of, other relevant documentation and to take your detailed instructions.
 We will then prepare and send a formal Letter of Claim to the defendant setting out your case and your requirements.

 What if a Letter of Claim does not resolve the matter immediately?

-Where liability is not accepted or a case is not settled, ultimately a claim should be issued in the Queen’s Bench Division of the High Court.
+Where liability is not accepted or a case is not settled, ultimately a claim will be issued in the King’s Bench Division of the High Court or county court.
 This may prompt settlement discussions.
 If the claim does not settle the matter will be set down for a trial normally 9-18 months after the issue of the claim.

 How long do I have to bring a privacy claim?

 Whilst technically there is no definitive authority, the general view is that claims should be brought within six years (of the date of the breach or, if the information was concealed, from when it could have reasonably have been discovered).
 The Court has a discretion to disapply or defer this period in exceptional circumstances.
 Nevertheless, claimants are advised to bring claims promptly.

 Why should I instruct Brett Wilson LLP?